sauerbraten/rpncalc/README.md

 - `%`
 - `squared`

 All operators need 2 arguments in front of it, except for `squared` which only needs one.
-The · one is `Alt Gr` + `,` on Linux.
+If you can't type the `·`, see here: http://en.wikipedia.org/wiki/Interpunct#Keyboard_input.
+The asterisk (`*`) doesn't work since it is reserved in bash and expands to all folder contents in the current directory.

 ### Examples: